cahitbeyaz/JourneySearch/README.md

 # Obilet Journey Search

-ASP.NET Core MVC app for searching bus journeys across Turkey using the Obilet.com API.
+ASP.NET Core MVC app for searching bus journeys using the Obilet.com API.

 ## Overview

-Searchable interface for bus journeys between locations in Turkey.
+Searchable interface for bus journeys between locations.
 Users select origin and destination locations, choose a departure date, and view available journeys with pricing and details.

 ## Features